primeteach/specomatic-db/README.md

 ### Access control for fields

 Non-root users can only query the fields that are defined in the specomatic-db schema for the entities they are allowed to read.
-For root users, no such restriction exists: They can query for any field that exist in the database.
+For root users, no such restriction exists: They can query for any field that exists in the database.

 ### Access control for conditions